ccbogel/QualCoder/README.md

 https://alternativeto.net/software/qualcoder

-Also, if you like Qualcoder a lot, write an article about it.
+Also, if you like Qualcoder a lot and want to advertise interst in it's use, please write an article about your experience using QualCoder.

 ## FaceBook group:
 To allow everyone to discuss all things QualCoder.